magsoft2/Perfon.Net/README.md

 # Perfon.Net
 Performance monitoring .Net framework for Web Api applications with no using windows performance counters

-Demo page - <todo>
+Demo page - todo

+### Perfon.Core
-### Perfon.Core - core library, that monitors performance and saves it into CSV file or in embedded LightDB database (Analog of SQLLite).
+Core library, that monitors performance and saves it into CSV file or in embedded LightDB database (Analog of SQLLite).
 It do not uses windows perfomance counters, so it could used with non-privileged rights.
 For example, it could be used on the shared hosting plans, when you have no access to IIS or OS.
 A list of implemented performance counters: